Mobile Food Establishments

 - The Affirmation of Understanding- Operating Without a Licensed Base must be completed and submitted to the City of Milwaukee Health Department.

-Operators are to contact the License Division of the City Clerk's office and pay the appropriate variance application fee.
-They are then to complete the variance application (see below).
+Operators are to contact the License Division of the City Clerk's office.
+They are then to complete the appropriate variance application (see below).
 The following information must be included in or attached to the variance application:

 - A listing of all equipment, to include the make and model numbers and sizes of water and waste-water tanks.